Post Summary: The Best Things To Do In Olympic National Park (Washington State)

 Olympic Hot Springs

 Olympic Hot Springs was once an epic soaking destination near Boulder Creek in the Elwha Valley.
-Today these neglected hot springs are left to fend for itself after a washout prevented easy access.
+Today these neglected hot springs are left to fend for themselves after a washout prevented easy access.
 The national park makes it very clear that these waters are not maintained.
 It may contain high levels of harmful bacteria, so soak at your own risk!

 This daunting 10.4-mile out-and-back trail can be taken in one long day trip, but it is recommended to obtain a wilderness permit and camp at the nearby wilderness campground to maximize your time at these hot springs in the Pacific Northwest.